iSumsoft» Computer Tweaks » 5 Quick Tips for Checking and Fixing Hard Drive Errors

 Check for drive errors

-Run Disk Check by Setting a Volume's Dirty Bit
+Initiate Disk Check by Setting the Dirty Bit

-Sometimes, if your PC doesn't shut down properly or even crashes suddenly, this can damage your computer and system files.
-To check the integrity of your hard drive or to fix file system errors, you can set the dirty bit for the drive so that the disk automatically checks for volume errors the next time you restart your computer.
+If your PC shuts down improperly or crashes, it can damage system files.
+To verify your hard drive's integrity or fix file system errors, you can set the dirty bit for the drive, prompting an automatic disk check upon the next restart.

 fsutil dirty set C: